Snap copied location sharing app Zenly to build Snap Map

 On Zenly, the icon changes from a skateboard, to a bike and then a car depending on how far you zoom out.
 On Snapchat, it changes from a bee, to a bird and then a helicopter.
 It’s not the same icons, but it’s the same idea.

-Just like on Zenly, you can turn on “Ghost Mode” (it’s the same name in both apps) so that you disappear from the map for a while.
+Just like on Zenly, you can turn on “Ghost Mode” (it’s called the same thing in both apps) so that you disappear from the map for a while.
 Finally, Snap also implemented gatherings.
 But the company isn’t automatically grouping people together on the map.
 Instead, Snap relies on its “Our Story” collaborative feature.

 While Snap suffered from a lot of copying from Instagram, Snap also copies smaller startups from time to time.
 Zenly is a good example of that, as they probably share the same key demographic.
 Zenly thinks that location sharing could be a social network on its own.
 Snap then worked for months on a similar feature to integrate it into its existing social network.